Jeremy-Qian/rampwebsite/README.md

 # Streamlit

-Using :rainbow[Streamlit] as website power.
+Using :red[Streamlit] as website power.
 Visit [This page](rampion.streamlit.app) for the website.